 - Mobile usability

 Having well-configured XML sitemaps is also critical to your foundational SEO and can help you spot indexation problems.
 Most companies never look at these after they are created, which is why you need to take some time to dig into what’s going on with your XML sitemaps.
+Remember when we said it was important to verify Search Console.
+You can submit your XML sitemap and Google will help you identify these issues.

 Other things to consider when evaluating your XML sitemaps include: